SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-storage/troubleshoot-log-collection.md

 ## Verify configurations

-Make sure that the resources you created in the [Collect Logs from Azure Blob Storage](collect-logs-azure-blob-storage.md) procedure were successfully created.
+Make sure that the resources you created in the [Collect Logs from Azure Blob Storage](/docs/send-data/collect-from-other-data-sources/azure-storage/azure-blob-storage/collect-logs) procedure were successfully created.

-1. Go to Resource groups, and select the resource group you created or selected in [Step 3.
-Configure Azure resources using ARM Template](collect-logs-azure-blob-storage.md) of the "Collect Logs from Azure Blob Storage" page.
+1. Go to Resource groups, and select the resource group you created or selected in [Configure Azure resources using ARM Template](/docs/send-data/collect-from-other-data-sources/azure-storage/azure-blob-storage/collect-logs#step-3-configure-azure-resources-using-arm-template).
 You should see resources you created:
    * Two App Service plans.
    * Three App Services.
    * A Service Bus Namespace.